- How accessible this website is

 - Preparation of this accessibility statement

-This website is run by Gateshead Council.
-We want as many people as possible to be able to use this website.
+Gateshead Council runs this website.
+We want as many people as possible to be able to use it.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts using Recite Me Listen and Translate software